rosmo-robot/Open-Core-M5stack/v3/Readme.md

-A simple adaptor board to connect a [common, cheap 1.8" screen](http://www.lcdwiki.com/1.8inch_Esplora_TFT_LCD) to a feather and provide additional I2C breakouts
+A simple adaptor board to connect a [common, cheap 1.8" screen](http://www.lcdwiki.com/1.8inch_Esplora_TFT_LCD) to a feather and provide additional I2C breakouts.

+The LCD connects to the board (pins are staggered)

+The feather connects to the board (pins are staggered)

+You can then use the LCD as SCK/ MOSI etc etc are all connected

+Two Breakout garden I2C pin headers are provided

+Pins for 1x Quiic socket are provided

+Pins for 1x socket are provided

 ![](https://raw.githubusercontent.com/rosmo-robot/Open-Core-M5stack/main/v3/images/feather.png)